ErikDorstel/intervalTimer/README.md

 * uint32_t time - The time between two intervals in milliseconds. (default value 1000)
 * bool active - Activates and deactivates the interval timer. (default value false)
 * int count - The number of cycles. -1 for infinite operation. (default value -1)
-* void call - A function pointer to call a specific function. (default value NULL)
+* void call - A function pointer to call a specific function. (default nullptr)

 The following methods are supported:

-* constructor - Set nothing, all parameters are set to default.
-* constructor(time) - Set time.
-* constructor(time,active) - Set time and active.
-* constructor(time,active,count) - Set time, active and count.
-* constructor(time,active,count,call) - Set time, active, count and call.
+* constructor(time,active,count,call)
 * enable() - Set active to true.
 * disable() - Set active to false.
 * reset() - The interval time and the cycle counter are set to the start value.
-* set(time) - Set time.
-* set(time,active) - Set time and active.
-* set(time,active,count) - Set time, active and count.
-* set(time,active,count,call) - Set time, active, count and call.
+* set(time,active,count,call)
 * check() - Checks whether the next interval has been reached.
 Returns true or false.
-Calls a function if call parameter not NULL.
+Calls a function if call not nullptr.

 ### Basic example
 Outputs "exampleOne" on the serial interface once per second.